FredHutch/AWE/README.md

  1. Search including all named components as well as inputs and outputs.
  1. Self-service configurable notifications.
  1. Job visualizations (from cromwell and above cromwell).
+ 1. Non-environment AWS credentials for future UI use.

 ## Cromwell notes
 Cromwell can use a MySQL database for job metadata.